 We know trying to get your landlord to repair your house can be difficult at times.
 So, we have set out below a simple guide to your rights as a tenant and how the law can help you get the repairs done.
-This should help you understand what your landlord should be doing.
-And if your landlord isn’t doing enough, we can clarify the steps you should be taking to sort it out.

 What Do We Mean by Housing Disrepair?